How Does Cannabis Help With Cardiovascular Disease?

 If you’ve been diagnosed with cardiovascular disease, you may have a veritable armada of medications in your arsenal.
 Many of these medications can interact with both other medicines and the food you eat, making accommodating them in your life difficult.
 They can also produce nasty side effects and make you feel, well, crummy!

-We’ll close with a recommended CBD regimen to help alleviate your symptoms and improve your health markers; work with your doctor to assess the effectiveness of your CBD regimen by watching your progress on your blood tests.
-You may find that CBD is enough to manage your condition effectively!
+We’ll close with a recommended CBD regimen to help alleviate your symptoms and improve your health markers; work with your doctor to assess the potential benefits of CBD and ultimately the efficacy of your regimen by watching your progress on your blood tests.
+Many people find that CBD is enough to manage their condition effectively!

 When reduced to its most basic elements, cardiovascular disease is like so many other illnesses in that it’s a disease of inflammation.
 Your blood vessels can become inflamed just like other tissues of your body, restricting blood flow and potentially blocking vital pathways, causing a heart attack or stroke.
 Hypertension, or high blood pressure, is a symptom of this inflammation: the blood vessels constrict as they become inflamed, forcing blood through the smaller openings at higher and higher pressures, sort of like putting your thumb over the mouth of a garden hose.
 This not only stresses the walls of your blood vessels, it also strains the heart, which has to work harder to pump your blood through your constricted and inflamed system.